 A checklist to ensure your edited video is on-message and looks great too

 Part 1: What should I do first?

-Before you jump right into making a video, I suggest you do three things: write a creative brief, identify the roles people will play in the process, and understand the three phases of production (pre-production, production, post-production).
+Before you jump right into making a video, we suggest you do three things: write a creative brief or learning strategy, identify the roles people will play in the process, and understand the three phases of production (pre-production, production, post-production).

 Write a Creative Brief

 The creative brief is a document that summarizes the project’s business need and explains how the video will address that need.
 The brief should contain the answers to these questions:

 - What is the business problem you are trying to solve?

 - How is the story going to be told, creatively?

 - Why should the target audience care?

 - How will you measure the learners’ success?